-The City of Coeur d'Alene has announced the availability of street trees to be planted in public right-of-way areas within the city limits through the CDA Re-Leaf program each spring.
-Trees are planted at no cost to the homeowner to enhance our neighborhoods.
-Trees reduce air pollution, increase oxygen in the air, mitigate storm water runoff, buffer noises, lower energy costs, increase property value and much more!
+The City of Coeur d'Alene has a number of street trees that need good homes!
+Street trees are planted at residential locations within public right-of-way areas in the city limits through the CDA Re-Leaf program.
+Trees are planted at no cost to the homeowner to enhance our neighborhoods and provide many street-side benefits such as mitigating storm water and reducing pollution.

-The young trees are available to homeowners or residents who are willing to provide care, including watering and protecting from mowers and trimmers.
-Interested residents should contact the Urban Forestry Division of the Coeur d'Alene Parks Department to sign up for a street tree.
-There are a limited number of trees each year that will be distributed on a first-come, first-served basis.
+Trees are available to homeowners who are willing to provide care, including watering and protection from mowers and trimmers.
+Those that are interested should contact Urban Forester Nick Goodwin with the Coeur d'Alene Parks Department to sign up for a street tree.
+There are a limited number of trees and they will be distributed on a first-come, first-served basis.

 The tree species still available are Emerald Sunshine Elm, Chinkapin Oak, American Hophornbeam, and the Northern Red Oak.
 If you have powerlines over your planting space, we will have a limited amount of powerline rated trees for these sites.
 Don’t worry about the planting; trees will be planted by a contract tree planting crew in late April or early May.
 Interested homeowners are encouraged to apply as soon as possible as there are a limited number of trees available.
 The deadline to apply for this program is April 11, 2022.

 This brochure lays out all information on the program and available species Leaf_CDA_brochure_2022.pdf.
 You can also send an email to firstname.lastname@example.org, or call the Urban Forestry Division of the Parks Department at 208-769-2266 to claim your tree today.
 These trees cannot be used to fulfill street tree requirements/for a refund.